 Represented by the On Gallery, Beijing.

-This series realized with the artist Etienne François evokes the societal and geographical condition of the suburban zones, by means of an anticipatory fiction.
-The bell tower, a visible structure in the French countryside, reminds us that the history of villages and their development is closely linked to religious culture.
-On the other hand, any symbolic construction seems to be excluded from the new suburban complexes.
-They were created as family dwellings, and their settlements are villages without a real center.
-The peri-urban pavilions have little relation to the surrounding countryside, and are also far from the big cities.
+This series produced with the artist Etienne François evokes the societal and geographical condition of residential areas, through an anticipatory fiction.
+The bell tower, a structure visible in the French countryside, reminds us that the history of villages and their development is closely linked to religious culture.
+On the other hand, any symbolic construction seems to be excluded from the new housing developments.
+They were created as family homes, and their settlements form villages without a real center.
+Peri-urban pavilions have little to do with the surrounding countryside, and are also located far from large cities.

 To fill the isolation of these populations, and to overcome the feeling of abandonment that they can feel, we imagine that, in the near future, the inhabitants could be led to develop a strong community culture, an organized autonomy in response to this relegation.
 The signs are these watchtowers surmounted by a bell tower, functional and symbolic, facing outward, both protections and totems marking the territory.